openstack-archive/swift-specs/specs/in_progress/at_rest_encryption.rst

 CTR mode basically turns a block cipher into a stream cipher, so dealing with range GET requests becomes much easier.
 No modification of the client's requested byte ranges is needed.
-When decrypting, some padding will be required to align the requested data to AES's 16-byte block size, but that can all be done at the proxy level.
+When encrypting, some padding will be required to align the requested data to AES's 16-byte block size, but that can all be done at the proxy level.